chp38/HuelApp/README.md

 ## Further work

-There is two features I would have liked to have added:
+There is two features I would have liked to have added if I had more time:

 1. Add the ability to change the customer/product variant to get different average orders.